-Scientists much closer to developing screening test for early detection of Alzheimer's diseaseMay 1st, 2013 in Alzheimer's disease & dementia /
+Scientists much closer to developing screening test for early detection of Alzheimer's diseaseMay 1, 2013 in Medicine & Health / Alzheimer's disease & dementia

 They identified blood-based biological markers that are associated with the build up of a toxic protein in the brain which occurs years before symptoms appear and irreversible brain damage has occurred.

 "Early detection is critical if we are to make any real difference in the battle against Alzheimer's, giving those at risk a much better chance of receiving treatment earlier, before it's too late to do much about it," said Dr Samantha Burnham from CSIRO's Preventative Health Flagship.